Plantar Fasciitis – Snellville, GA Podiatrist Joshua Wilder Specializes in Heel Pain Relief

 Other possible causes of pain in the heel include nerve compression, systemic arthritis, bone tumors, and fractures.
 A Podiatrist will perform a thorough clinical exam and take x-rays to determine the cause of the pain.
 During your visit to the office, reasons for pain will be discussed, and the best treatment plan will be established.

-Dr. Joshua Mann
+Dr. Joshua Wilder, DPM, FACFAS

-Dr. Joshua Mann
+Dr. Joshua Wilder, DPM, FACFAS

-Dr. Joshua Mann is a Snellville, GA Podiatrist at the Ankle & Foot Centers of Georgia.
+Dr. Joshua Wilder is a Snellville, GA Podiatrist at the Ankle & Foot Centers of Georgia.
 Together, their mission is to provide the highest level of podiatric foot and ankle care to every patient who enters their practice.
 Through patient-centered care, they put patients first by continuously striving for clinical excellence in everything they do to treat heel discomfort and more.
 This is accomplished through continued research, education, modern technology and medical information integration.

-For more information about heel pain, or to schedule an appointment with Dr. Joshua Mann for further evaluation, please call our Snellville, Georgia office at 678-889-1728.
+For more information about heel pain, or to schedule an appointment with Dr. Joshua Wilder for further evaluation, please call our Snellville, Georgia office at 678-889-1728.
 Also, you can click HERE to make an appointment online now!

 Related Posts